Riky5/CV/README.md

 Tech is second nature to me.
 Since I was a kid I have always loved building, destroying and re-building.
 My inquisitive mind on how things work makes finding solutions easier.
 Family and friends often ask me for advices on how to fix or use their devices.
 When I was working for Getir (startup) as a Team Leader, problems would come up non-stop and I had to solve issues constantly.
 Our store was one with the best KPIs in the company.
 There were quite a few times during my time at Makers where I got a bit stuck (even during pairing), but I never gave up.
-The fact that something isnt' working as intended is a big challenge that I feel I have to solve.
+The fact that something isn't working as intended is a big challenge that I feel the need to solve.
 And I did 98% of the time only by researching.

 ### 🗣 **Communication and Teaching**
 In the ten years travelling, I have greatly improved my communication skills personally and professionally.
 It is a neverending journey.